milenakowalska/flowers_classification_model/README.md

 ## 📘 Project Overview

 This project is a simple machine learning experiment focused on classifying different types of flowers based on their features.
 It demonstrates the full workflow - from data exploration and preprocessing to model training and evaluation.
-In the project I used the K-Nearest Neighbors (KNN) algorithm, Random Forest algorithm and Support Vector Machines (SVM) algorithm.
+In the project I used the K-Nearest Neighbors (KNN) algorithm, Random Forest algorithm, Support Vector Machines (SVM) and Naive Bayes classifier algorithms.

 ## 🔍 Steps